Postgraduate Scholarship Skills

 Developed to nurture the next generation of conservation leaders, our course aims to support a move towards a sustainable future for humans and wildlife.
 Led by a highly qualified, research-active staff programme team, you will develop knowledge and practical skills to tackle complex issues surrounding our biodiversity crisis.

-You can learn more about studying wildlife conservation, explore course modules and speak to the course team by joining our next online Open Day.
+Learn more about studying wildlife conservation, explore course content and speak to the course team, by attending our next Open Day

 - Explore current methods and techniques used to measure and evaluate biodiversity in the field